WHOLE setting POLICY FOR SAFEGUARDING

 - An increase in anti-social behaviour in the community

 - Unexplained injuries

 - Gang association or isolation from peers or social networks.

-6.6 So-called “honour-based” violence (including Female Genital Mutilation and Forced Marriage)
+So-called ‘honour-based’ violence (including Female Genital Mutilation and Forced Marriage

-At The Treasure Box I recognise that I am well placed to identify concerns and take action to prevent children from becoming victims of Female Genital Mutilation (FGM) and other forms of so-called ‘honour-based’ violence (HBV) and provide guidance on these issues through our safeguarding training.
-If an adult has a concern regarding a child that might be at risk of HBV, they should inform the SLP who will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children’s social care.
+6.13 I recognise that I am well placed to identify concerns and take action to prevent children from becoming victims of Female Genital Mutilation (FGM) and other forms of so-called ‘honour-based’ violence (HBV) and provide guidance on these issues through my safeguarding training.
+If I have a concern regarding a child that might be at risk of HBV, I will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children’s social care.

-FGM: Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on Early Years Professionals.
-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon Early Years Professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+6.14 Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on practitioners.
+Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon practitioners in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.
-I have information on when and how to make a report, which can be found in the following Home Office guidance: Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (December 2015)
+Further information on when and how to make a report can be found in the following Home Office guidance: Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (January 2020)